tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The client uses the "signature_algorithms" extension to indicate to the server which signature algorithms may be used in digital signatures.
-Clients which desire the server to authenticate via a certificate MUST send this extension.
+Clients which desire the server to authenticate itself via a certificate MUST send this extension.
 If a server
 is authenticating via a certificate and the client has not sent a "signature_algorithms" extension then the server MUST